MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/6/index.md

 - [ ] Tax slip
 - [ ] Press release only

-> **Explanation:** Companies generally file a prospectus or an equivalent circular describing the terms of their rights or warrants issuance, risks, use of proceeds, and other essential details required by the CSA.
+> **Explanation:**( Companies generally file a prospectus or an equivalent circular describing the terms of their rights or warrants issuance, risks, use of proceeds, and other essential details required by the CSA.)

----

 ### Which of the following best describes the typical impact of a warrant attached to a corporate bond?